bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 Space:          [space1_name]
   ```

 6. Repeat steps 1 - 4 now you are targetting the first space.
-This will create another container group using the same external route, but this time running in London.
+This will create another container group using the same external route, but this time running in other availability zone.

 ## Task 3: Verify Scalability

-There is a web service endpoint `/env` that we will invoke now as below.
+The `spring-boot` container has a web service endpoint `/env` that we will invoke now as below.

 1. List all the environment variables associated with the application using the following command.